evinstk/sleep-solutions-demo/README.md

 This application reads an array of objects from an endpoint and displays them on a page.
 It demonstrates knowledge of front-end technologies like React and Redux.

-To run, you will need to have the `gulp-cli` installed:
+To run, you will need to have [Node.js](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), and [gulp](http://gulpjs.com/) installed.
+After installing Node.js and NPM for your system, install the gulp CLI with:

     $ npm install -g gulp-cli